Crafts, Cockfights, and Cranky Animals Abound in the Andean City of Otavalo

 I wanted to test this curious culinary diversity, along with my girlfriend, who earlier, had elected to pass on the animal markets.
 Pacing ourselves on the deluge of Ecuador’s meat-heavy cuisine, we gravitated toward the crab stall.
 The stall proved popular — there were no open seats — but a cook at a stall next door offered to fetch us her neighbor’s crab soup (complete with a whole crab bathing inside).

-Forget nutcrackers: we were given wooden mallets that would require diners to wear goggles in sue-happy countries like the States.
-But we just closed our eyes and hammered away at our sweet $3 find.
+Forget nutcrackers—we were given fat wooden mallets.
+We just closed our eyes and hammered away at our sweet $3 find.

 Clams also regularly find themselves way above high tide — 8,300 feet above sea level, to be exact — in a wok pan at yet another stall at the food market.
 We grabbed front row seats as my girlfriend asked the dexterous cook and owner of the stall, Lionel, what was in his clam stir-fry.